 - Balances the activities of championing with work expectations and deliverables

-- Asserts the primary position of Aboriginal people upon the land relative to all later arrivals
+- Asserts the primary position of Indigenous peoples upon the land relative to all later arrivals

 - Demonstrates respect in all advocacy and championing activities

-- Immerses oneself in Aboriginal cultures and communities
+- Immerses oneself in Indigenous cultures and communities

 - Models openness to diverse perspectives and respect for diversity in culture

-- Seeks knowledge and feedback from Aboriginal people for appropriate advocacy
+- Seeks knowledge and feedback from Indigenous people for appropriate advocacy

 - Recognized as credible and well respected across cultures